paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 ## § 410cc–13.
 Authorization of appropriations
 **(a) General authority; maximum amounts** There are authorized to be appropriated such sums as may be necessary to carry out this subchapter, except that—

-(1) the total of the amounts authorized to be appropriated for the purpose of acquisition and development under the park management plan established pursuant to [section 410cc–21(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section410cc–21/b&num=0&edition=prelim) and emergency assistance under [section 410cc–25(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section410cc–25/a/1&num=0&edition=prelim) shall not exceed $19,800,000; and

-(2) the total of the amounts authorized to be appropriated for the purpose of carrying out [section 410cc–32(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section410cc–32/b/2&num=0&edition=prelim), for the payment of grants and loans under [section 410cc–33 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-410cc-33), for the acquisition of property under [section 410cc–34 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-410cc-34), and for carrying out any transportation program and any educational and cultural program described in [section 410cc–32(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section410cc–32/c&num=0&edition=prelim) shall not exceed $33,600,000.
+(1) 11 So in original.
+There is no par.
+(2). the total of the amounts authorized to be appropriated for the purpose of carrying out [section 410cc–32(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section410cc–32/b/2&num=0&edition=prelim), for the payment of grants and loans under [section 410cc–33 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-410cc-33), for the acquisition of property under [section 410cc–34 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-410cc-34), and for carrying out any transportation program and any educational and cultural program described in [section 410cc–32(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section410cc–32/c&num=0&edition=prelim) shall not exceed $33,600,000.

 **(b) Commencement date** No funds shall be authorized pursuant to this section prior to October 1, 1978.